HSG-WAS-FS25/exercise-1/README.md

 When an agent receives a percept from the environment, the percept is reflected in the agent's beliefs.
 While your miner agent is exploring the map, you can again inspect its beliefs as shown above to see the addition of new `gold` beliefs.

 Your third task is to create a `@gold_perceived_plan` in [miner.asl](src/agt/miner.asl) to enable the agent to react when it perceives a new gold nugget.
+For this task, it is sufficient if the plan correctly triggers when gold is perceived.
 Note that you can use variables in triggering events as well, ex. the triggering event `+gold(X,Y)` will match X and Y to the coordinates of the cell in which the gold nugget was perceived.

 The `@gold_perceived_plan` should only be applicable if the agent is ready to explore (i.e., has the belief `ready_to_explore`) and the agent is not already carrying gold (i.e., does not have the belief `carrying_gold`).
 To implement such conditions in the plan's application context:
 - you can use _logical and_ (`&`) and _logical or_ (`|`) to specify conjunctions or disjunctions of beliefs that need to hold;